- Clinical Associate Professor

 Forster-Holt, N. (2016).
 “The retirement of business owners.”
 Accepted for publication in Journal of Retirement.
 Used 2013 Federal Reserve Bank Survey of Consumer Finances.

-Forster-Holt, N. and Harkins, J. (2014).
+Harkins, J. and Forster-Holt, N. (2014).
 “Resource dependence and the exits of young firms.”
 Entrepreneurship Research Journal.
 Used Kauffman Firm survey and was granted travel funds to present at Babson Research Conference.

 Forster-Holt, N. and Harkins, J. (2014).
 “The role of the acquirer in entrepreneurial exit”.
 Article accepted for presentation at 2014 BCER conference and for inclusion in Babson College Frontiers of Entrepreneurship Research.
 Used dataset of New England company acquisitions, built by Forster-Holt.